 Ownership in the company

-Once shares have been issued and allotted, the individual immediately becomes a shareholder.
-They enjoy the rights of shareholders, eg voting rights and rights to dividends.
+Once shares have been issued and allotted, the individual immediately becomes a shareholder and enjoys the rights of shareholders (eg voting rights and rights to dividends).

 Vesting refers to a process where an individual’s entitlement to the relevant shares or options is granted over time.
 This mechanism prevents shareholders from suddenly walking away with a large stake in the company, rendering the company not investable.
 It also encourages employees to stay with the company longer so that they can fully earn options available to them.

 For example, John is issued and allocated 1,000 shares with a reverse vesting period of 5 years.
 This means 200 shares are vested annually.
-So if John leaves after 2 years, the company can repurchase the 600 shares which haven’t been vested yet.
+If John leaves after 2 years, the company can repurchase the 600 shares which haven’t been vested yet.

 Options vest by forward vesting.
-This is where individuals are granted options gradually over a specific period of time.
+This is where individuals are granted options gradually over a specific period.